hackclub/terminalcraft/submissions/SystemAI/readme.md

 Run the script using:

-python main.py and Llama3.1

-or run the exe with Ollama running Llama3.1
+python main.py or run the exe with Llama3.1 via Ollama (optional, only used for the AI analysis)

 <h2>System Monitoring</h2>